gemoc/ICSA2017Tutorial/readme.md

 #### Playing with the language

-1. Start a modelling workbench
+1. Start a modeling workbench

    ![](figs/21-run-modelling-language.png)